-where $u_T$ is the next step location and $\xi_T$ the DCM at the end of the step (Figure \ref{DCM}).
-The LIPM solution can be written in terms of the next footprint location, the step duration and the DCM offset by solving Equation \eqref{DCM_CoM_2} as a final value problem
+where $u_T$ is the next step location and $\xi_T$ the DCM at the end of the step (Fig. \ref{DCM}).
+The LIPM solution can be written in terms of the next footprint location, the step duration and the DCM offset by solving \eqref{DCM_CoM_2} as a final value problem

 in which $\xi_{cur}$ is the current DCM of the robot.
-Bounding the DCM offset at the end of a step will guarantee the viability of walking.
-Furthermore, the DCM offset is convenient as it allows to also enforce a desired forward velocity.
-Assume that a desired CoM average velocity is given by a desired step length $L$, width $W$ and a desired step duration $T$.
-The desired DCM offset in the sagittal and lateral directions that achieve the desired velocity is \footnote{cf. Appendix A for the derivation details}
+Assume a desired CoM average velocity given by a desired step length $L$, width $W$ and duration $T$, then the resulting desired DCM offset in the sagittal and lateral directions is simply\footnote{cf. Appendix A for the derivation details}

-where $l_p$ is the default step width and $n$ is an index that distinguishes left and right feet ($n=1$ when the right foot is stance, and $n=2$ when the left foot is stance).
-Note that $W$ is the deviation of the step width with respect to the pelvis width.
-In fact, this value shows how much the robot moves laterally, so we will call it the \textit{step width} (Figure \ref{DCM}).
+where $l_p$ is the default step width and $n=1$ when the right foot is stance, and $n=2$ when the left foot is stance. $W$ is the deviation of the step width with respect to the pelvis width.
+As this value shows how much the robot moves laterally, we will call it the \textit{step width} (Fig. \ref{DCM}).